wonill0718/hadoop/README.md

 </code></pre>

-[centos@ip-172-31-9-97 ~]$ sudo sysctl vm.swappiness=1
+### 1. Check vm.swappiness on all your nodes o Set the value to 1 if necessary
 <pre><code>
-vm.swappiness = 1
-</code></pre>

-1. Check vm.swappiness on all your nodes o Set the value to 1 if necessary
-<pre><code>
 [centos@ip-172-31-9-97 ~]$ sudo sysctl vm.swappiness=1
 vm.swappiness = 1
 </code></pre>

-2. Show the mount attributes of your volume(s)
+### 2. Show the mount attributes of your volume(s)

-3. If you have ext-based volumes, list the reserve space setting o XFS volumes do not support reserve space
+### 3. If you have ext-based volumes, list the reserve space setting o XFS volumes do not support reserve space

-4. Disable transparent hugepage support
+### 4. Disable transparent hugepage support

-5. List your network interface configuration
+### 5. List your network interface configuration

-6. Show that forward and reverse host lookups are correctly resolved o For /etc/hosts, use getent o For DNS, use nslookup
+### 6. Show that forward and reverse host lookups are correctly resolved o For /etc/hosts, use getent o For DNS, use nslookup

-7. Show the nscd service is running
+### 7. Show the nscd service is running

-8. Show the ntpd service is running
+### 8. Show the ntpd service is running
 <pre><code>
 [centos@ip-172-31-9-97 ~]$ sudo yum install ntp
 [centos@ip-172-31-9-97 ~]$ sudo service ntpd start